 4.2.5.1 Minimize the quantity of chemicals stored in the laboratory.
-Inventories must not exceed maximum allowable quantities as indicated in the North Carolina Fire Codes.
-Be particularly aware of materials with a high hazard or shelf life, including peroxide formers.
+Inventories must not exceed maximum allowable quantities as indicated in the North Carolina Fire Code.
+Be particularly aware of materials with a high hazard or shelf life, including peroxide forming chemicals.

-- 4.2.5.2 Chemical inventory must correspond with written lab manual and standard operating procedures/lab safety plans. - 4.2.5.3 Chemicals past their shelf life should be placed in the hazardous waste disposal system. - 4.2.5.4 Store chemicals in compatibility groups (see EH&S Lab Safety web page for additional information). - 4.2.5.5 A maximum total of 10 gallons of flammable liquids may be stored in a laboratory outside of a flammable storage cabinet. - 4.2.5.6 Refrigerators/freezers used for the storage of flammable materials must be rated as such. - 4.2.5.7 Store all chemicals in a manner that minimizes potential spillage onto personnel, equipment and other chemical containers. - 4.2.5.8 Chemicals should be stored in closed cabinets.
+4.2.5.2 Chemical inventory must correspond with the written lab manual and standard operating procedures/lab safety plans.

+4.2.5.3 Chemicals past their shelf life should be disposed of via the hazardous waste disposal system.

+4.2.5.4 Store chemicals in compatibility groups (see EHS Lab Safety page for additional information).

+4.2.5.5 A maximum total of 10 gallons of flammable liquids may be stored in a laboratory outside of a flammable storage cabinet.

+4.2.5.6 Refrigerators/freezers used for the storage of flammable materials must be rated as such.

+4.2.5.7 Store all chemicals in a manner that minimizes potential spillage onto personnel, equipment and other chemical containers.

+4.2.5.8 Chemicals should be stored in closed cabinets.
 If open shelving must be used, it must be secured to the wall.
-Each shelf must have a minimum 3⁄4 inch lip. - 4.2.5.9 Store liquids, corrosives, and flammables below eye level (4 to 4.5 feet). - 4.2.5.10 Provide a barrier between compatibility groups in storage.
-A compatible shallow tray capable of holding the content of the largest 2 containers in the hazard class will fill this need. - 4.2.5.11 Inspect container and label integrity as part of the weekly lab inspection checklist.
+Each shelf must have a minimum $\frac{3}{4}$ inch lip.

+4.2.5.9 Store liquids, corrosives, and flammables below eye level (4 to 4.5 feet).

+4.2.5.10 Provide a barrier between compatibility groups in storage.
+A compatible shallow tray capable of holding the content of the largest 2 containers in the hazard class will fill this need.

+4.2.5.11 Inspect container and label integrity as part of the weekly lab inspection checklist.
 Clean any spill immediately.